The new Vulnerabilities section in Kernel Security Checker: enter your kernel version, get a list of known public exploits matched to your kernel.

 Kernel Hardening Part 2 — Check Your Sysctl Settings

-Kernel Config Checker now supports sysctl.
+Kernel Security Checker now supports sysctl.
 Check your kernel runtime settings without recompiling.

 Path Traversal — How Attackers Read Files from Your Server